ednasawe/GoogleMapsAPI/README.md

 The next ste is to implement another feature that will further provide the users with reviews from other reviewers regarding the places using third-party APIs.

+#Resource

+- Choose A License - Helpful website for picking out a license for an application.
+- Udacity - Helpful in learning contents and resources to guide.

+#How to Contribute

+Contributions are welcomes.
+If you find any typos, errors, or additional resources.
+First, fork this repository.

+You can Fork Icon the project.

+Or clone the repository to make changes.

+$ git clone {REPOSITORY_CLONE_URL}
+$ cd to the directory

+You can also Pull Request Icon by:

+Making a pull request.
+Once you've pushed changes to your local repository, you can issue a pull request by clicking on the pull request icon.

+#License

+The contents of this repository are covered under the MIT License.